Becoming a Student is EASY!

 There is no application fee.
 Submit a copy of your official final high school transcript, diploma, or GED.
 Submit official college transcript(s) if you plan to transfer credit to NECC.

 Apply for Admission to an iHealth Program

 If you are interested in applying for an iHealth program, complete an NECC Admission Application.
 For more information, please send an email to email@example.com.
 We are very excited to share iHealth information with you!

 Apply for Financial Aid

 Financial Assistance is available to help you finance your education.
 Your first step in the Financial Aid process is to apply for a PIN at www.pin.ed.gov.
 Your second step is to complete a FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
 When completing the FAFSA online, be sure to list Northern Essex Community College in the “schools information section.”
 NECC’s code is 002174.
 Once NECC has received your FAFSA, you will be notified of any additional requirements.

-All students must take the Academic Skills Assessment which measures your reading, writing, and math skills.
+All students must take the Academic Placement Assessment which measures your reading, writing, and math skills.
 Students with prior college credits or SAT scores may be eligible for a partial or full waiver of the assessment.
-For more information regarding the assessment, or time and dates it is given, visit Assessment.
+For more information regarding the the placement test, or time and dates it is given, visit Assessment.
 If you require testing accommodations or access services, students with documented disabilities are encouraged to call 978-556-3654.
 Students who are deaf and hard of hearing should call 978-241-7045 (Vp/voice).

 Meet with an Advisor to Develop an Academic Plan and Register for Classes